 - Lemon Juice - We use this for flavour mostly, but it is commonly used in jams.
 This is because is works in unison with the pectin in the berries to thicken the cooked fruits.
 You can also use lemon zest in your jam if you're a fan of the flavour.
 Lemon zest goes particularly well with blueberry chia jam.
 Fresh lemon juice tastes best, but you can use the pre-bottled version if that's available to you.

 - Maple Syrup - We use pure maple syrup to sweeten our jams.
 Opting for less refined sugars, when available, is our preferred way of eating.
 Maple Syrup is less refined than table sugar, and contains minerals.
 It's more cost effective when bought in larger quantities, we typically buy it by the kilo from Amazon.
-If you want a sugar free option (for under 12 months), we recommend using powdered erythritol.
+If you want a sugar free option (for babies under 12 months), we recommend using powdered erythritol or xylitol.

 - Strawberries (fresh or frozen) - We chose to use fresh, but you can easily use frozen strawberries instead.
 We like to go strawberry picking as a family activity when they're in season.
 In the UK, strawberries are in season from May to October.
 In the US, it depends on the state, but they are generally considered a spring time crop, which means they'll be in season from May - July.

 For full instructions, and ingredient quantities, see the recipe card at the bottom of the post.

 - Mason jar for storing

 Step 1 - Chop your strawberries in to approximately 2cm chunks.

 Step 2 - Add to your saucepan and cook on a medium heat.
 Cook the strawberries for 5 minutes, until very juicy and fragrant.
 Stir regularly to ensure none stick to the bottom of the pan.